Here is a list of all of the core fields

 Advanced Inventory Manager

-– Accepts a number value for the ID of the inventory type you wish to display.
-Can also be separated with a comma to add multiple inventory types.
+– Accepts a number value for the ID of the location you wish to display.
+Can also be separated with a comma to add multiple locations.
+IDs are found in the location table in the dashboard admin.

 [wpinventory order="name DESC"]